peterhinch/micropython-mqtt/mqtt_as/README.md

 ### 3.2.1 connect (async)

 No args.
 Connects to the specified broker.
-Reconnection after outages is handled automatically.
+The application should call `connect` once on startup.
+If this fails (due to WiFi or the broker being unavailable) an `OSError` will be raised.
+Reconnection after an outage is handled automatically.

 ### 3.2.2 publish (async)

+If connectivity is OK the coro will complete immediately, else it will pause until the WiFi/broker are accessible.
+Section 4.2 describes qos == 1 operation.

 Args:
  1. `topic`